KeyboardKit/website/collections/_case-studies/Type-Devanagari.md

 The built-in keyboard was very difficult to use and required a whole new system to learn for typing.

 > No matter how much I used it, it never became easy, fast, or natural.
-It became impossible to look up Sanskrit words on the go on mobile, as typing each word took such a long time.
+It was impossible to look up Sanskrit words on the go, as typing each word took such a long time.

 This is when Natasha got the idea to build a Sanskrit keyboard, using a standard English keyboard layout, with a few extra characters inspired by the IAST roman script for Devanagari.

 ![Type Devanagari screenshots]({{page.assets}}screenshots.jpg){:class="plain"}

-> KeyboardKit made it very simple and quick to actually make it!
+> KeyboardKit made implementing this keyboard very simple and quick!
 Thank you.

 Stories like these are so inspiring!
 Creating a custom keyboard shouldn't have to be hard or take a long time.
 It's wonderful to hear that Natasha enjoyed using KeyboardKit to build her app.